Aghababaei/PhD-Seeker/README.md

                              << 64 positions found >>
 Page 1 has been fetched from https://www.findaphd.com!!
 770 positions have been found in total.
+Specifically, 21 records of them have been saved in the following files:
 PhD_Positions_2022-08-08[Computer Science, Machine Learning].csv saved!
 PhD_Positions_2022-08-08[Computer Science, Machine Learning].xlsx saved!
 Elapsed time is 3.49 seconds.